The omelette: simple, nutritious, and skillful

 3. Pour in the eggs and cook gently

-4. Add fillings
+4. Add fillings or toppings

-5. Fold and serve
+5. Fold/ roll and serve

 Cooking Science